 This blog outlines five visual design techniques to keep your eLearning content engaging and impactful.
 Excellence in design is our thing - we have a design team who are passionate connoisseurs of design excellence.
 Find..

 This blog is about new approaches to learning that your staff now expect - from more flexible ways to learn to create content personalised to them.
-My decision to write this blog has been inspired by two things that I..
+This blog has been inspired by two things that I experienced recently: my..

 This blog is about challenging the eLearning industry to offer clients better solutions - and to stop the buzzwords!
 If you've ever been unhappy with an eLearning solution in the past, then this blog will help you to..